adutra/goalesce/README.md

 The resulting slice's element order is deterministic: each element appears in the order it was first encountered when iterating over the two slices.

+This strategy is available with two options:

+* `WithDefaultSliceSetUnionMerge`: applies this strategy to all slices;
+* `WithSliceSetUnionMerge`: applies this strategy to slices of a given type.

+This strategy is not available for arrays.

 #### Using "list-append" strategy

 The "list-append" strategy appends the second slice to the first one (possibly resulting in